Boneless Pork Roast Deluxe Dinner

 Place your finished squash in a serving bowl, and season with salt, pepper and a drizzle of melted butter.

-Now that all 3 of your roasted items have been removed from the oven, remove the netting from the roast using a small knife or scissors to cut the strings then transfer it onto a serving dish and allow it to rest while its juices reabsorb into the meat, which will give you juicier and more moist slices.
+Now that all three of your roasted items have been removed from the oven, remove the netting from the roast using a small knife or scissors to cut the strings.
+Transfer it onto a serving dish and allow it to rest while its juices reabsorb into the meat, which will give you juicier and more moist slices.

-From start to finish, you’ve now roasted 3 different dishes in 1 oven, in 2 hours, timing each dish along the way to ensure all are ready to enjoy together.
+From start to finish, you’ve now roasted three different dishes in one oven in two hours, timing each dish along the way to ensure all are ready to enjoy together.

 NOTES & TIPS: